 Frequently Asked Questions

 Virginia’s new magazine capacity law prohibits the sale, purchase, transfer, barter, and importation of magazines capable of holding more than 15 rounds of ammunition.
-It also separately prohibits possession of such magazines by adults under 21.
+It does not restrict possession, and it sets no age limit.
 The law takes effect July 1, 2026.

 Under Virginia’s new magazine capacity rule, 30-round magazines are no longer legal for sale, purchase, transfer, or importation in Virginia.
 The rule sets the threshold at magazines holding more than 15 rounds.
 Thirty-round magazines exceed that limit.
-Existing lawful owners 21 and older appear to retain possession rights under the grandfathering provision.
+The law does not restrict possession, so anyone who already lawfully owns one may keep it, regardless of age.

 Ten-round and 15-round capacity magazines remain available and are unaffected by Virginia’s new magazine capacity rule.
 The rule applies only to magazines capable of holding more than 15 rounds.